 The Special Needs Law Section focuses on the many aspects of special needs law, including many areas you either may have forgotten or never have known.
 The Section will develop a Best of NAELA series on special needs law as well as a telephonics series.
 Learn the latest in special needs law from the experts.
 Annual Fee: $60.

 Trusts and Special Needs Trusts Section

-Chair: Barbara Hughes and Mary O'Byrne
+Chair: Mary O'Byrne

 Keep yourself up-to-date on the latest cases involving trusts and related matters.
 Section members will share cases and analysis of cases they have been involved with as well as other articles on developments dealing with Trusts.
 Annual Fee: $60.